rust-lang/rust/text/0000-extended-compare-and-swap.md

 fn compare_exchange_weak(&self, current: T, new: T, success: Ordering, failure: Ordering) -> (T, bool);
 ```

-`compare_exchange_strong` does not need to return a success flag because it can be inferred by checking if the returned value is equal to the expected one.
+`compare_exchange` does not need to return a success flag because it can be inferred by checking if the returned value is equal to the expected one.
 This is not possible for `compare_exchange_weak` because it is allowed to fail spuriously, which means that it could fail to perform the swap even though the returned value is equal to the expected one.

 A lock free algorithm using a loop would use the returned bool to determine whether to break out of the loop, and if not, use the returned value for the next iteration of the loop.